Search the Community

 Showing results for tags '4-8-2'.

 Murdoch17 posted a topic in LEGO Train TechThis loco is a 1926 oil burning 4-8-2 "Mountain" type, (4 leading, 8 drivers, 2 trailing) that was made surplus in 1951, donated to the Museum of Transportation (of St. Louis, Missouri) in 1959, and restored to working order in 1988 for it's excursion career.
-It's new lease on life lasted until 2002 when insurance costs made the engine enter it's second retirement, while will be probably be forever.
+It's new lease on life lasted until 2002 when insurance costs and a failing boiler made the engine enter it's second retirement, while will be probably be forever.
 This may not be the best interpretation of the Frisco 1522, but it seems to be the one of the few I've seen built out of Lego. (this loco is the only other 1522 I've found and it really blows mine away. ) The model you see here has been my dream ever since I was 5 or six years old and rode behind the steamer on one of it's last public trips.
 (I don't remember much of the trip, but I do remember the sense of awe and respect for the power of steam after seeing the loco pull past us on it's journey back to the museum and into what looks to be permanent retirement.)
 The cab walls on both model and real engine have the name of the railroad (Frisco) on it's side, while the number of the loco (1522) goes on the tender sides.
 The way to do this is using printed 1 x 1 tiles.
-The cab features the firebox door and two gauges, plus this part that is not printed in LDD The real engine is publicly displayed at the Museum of Transportation in St. Louis, Missouri.
+The real engine is publicly displayed at the Museum of Transportation in St. Louis, Missouri.
+The Lego model of the loco is sitting on the front of the loco, just above the cowcatcher.
 Here is the most recent LDD file for the engine and tender.
 NOTES: Hopefully next year the Frisco 1522 and Milwaukee Road Bi-Polar will be built in real bricks, ready to be displayed beside the Southern Pacific 4460 and the GM Aerotrain that I already own.
 Please, if you have any complaints, praise, questions, or anything like that, please post it below.
 Feedback is always welcome, and I would like some advice on things I could improve on.
 Thanks in advance!
 EDIT 9/28/17: Updated ldd file and added new pictures.
 The device in between the two domes (I forgot it's technical name, "feed water heater" maybe?) is now more like the real engine, with two cylinders instead of none like I had before.
 This engine should be built by early next year.
 EDIT 10/6/17: the parts for the Frisco 4-8-2 steam loco + '57 Plymouth Fury parts are finally here!
 NOTE: Two tender wheels and all the letters / numbers are not here because I need to place that order separately later on by myself.
 So it's really not all here, but it's about 99% arrived.
+EDIT 19/29/18: Here we can see my newest brick-built model, Frisco 1522 (4-8-2 "Mountain" type) meeting my long-built Southern Pacific 4460 (4-8-4 "Northern" type).
+Above you can see it next to my other already-built Museum of Transportation models.
+Ever since I went on the last Kirkwood to Hannibal trip behind the Frisco 1522 in early 2002 at age 8, I've wanted to own a model of the famous burly Baldwin.
+I've tried many times over the last 16 years (mostly in the last 8) to recreate her, until finally getting it right in late 2017, in LEGO 6-stud-wide format.
+Then, the museum in which the engine resides opened up the cab for the 16th anniversary of the last ride on the 22nd of September of 2018 (they had never opened up the cab to the public before then and may never again).
+I tried to get in, but didn't due to unforeseen complications.
+That is, until a helpful employee let me into the cab to take a couple pictures with me and my model this Saturday, the 29th.
+All I have to say is, thank you to Sam, who helped me out to get the above photo of me and my model in the cab of the Frisco 1522.
+Here is a closeup of my LEGO model of the 4-8-2 steam engine in the real-world Frisco 1522's cab it is modeled after.
+I believe the model is sitting on the diesel link-up computer that allows for the steam loco's engineer to simultaneously control the following diesel locomotive that provides electricity to the train and emergency motive power in case of steam breakdown.
+Any thoughts, comments, complaints, or suggestions are always welcome!